 4. The Code (2014)

-‘The Code’ is a political thriller that revolves around two brothers — one is a journalist named Ned and the other one is Jesse, who is a hacker.
+‘The Code’ is a political thriller that revolves around two brothers — one is a journalist named Ned, and the other one is Jesse, who is a hacker.
 The two brothers come across a peculiar research project while searching for their “next big thing.”
-They accidentally report this research project, which sends down waves of destruction down in the political world.
+They accidentally report this research project, which sends waves of destruction through the political world.
 The two bothers must now stay on the run to save their lives while they find a way to expose the truth entirely, which might just be their only way out of this.

 Read More: TV Shows Like The Good Wife

 3. Jack Taylor (2010)